 On March 18, 2013, after almost a year of extensive public consultation, Council received the final study report.
 At the Planning and Development Council meeting on April 8, 2013:

 Council endorsed the staff recommended land use options for the Brantwood and Chisholm school sites, and the OTMH site (in principle), and directed staff to proceed with implementation.
 Consideration of the recommendation for the Linbrook school site was deferred.
-The full text of the decision is provided below.

 Council received the final study report (which included staff recommended land use options, implementation options, and public comments) and deferred further consideration of the matter to the April 8, 2013.